geomagpy/magpy/README.md

 #### 2.6.1 Filtering

-Filtering uses by default [IAGA]/[INTERMAGNET] recommended settings.
-Ckeck help(data.filter) for options and possible definitions of filter types and pass bands.
+MagPy's `filter` uses the settings recommended by [IAGA]/[INTERMAGNET].
+Ckeck `help(data.filter)` for further options and definitions of filter types and pass bands.

-Get sampling rate before filtering in seconds:
+First, get the sampling rate before filtering in seconds:

-        print ("Sampling rate before [sec]:", cleandata.samplingrate())
+        print("Sampling rate before [sec]:", cleandata.samplingrate())

-Filter the data set with default parameters (automatically chooses the correct settings depending on provided sanmpling rate):
+Filter the data set with default parameters (`filter` automatically chooses the correct settings depending on the provided sanmpling rate):

         filtereddata = cleandata.filter()

-Get sampling rate and filter data after filtering (please note that all filterinformation is added to the data's meta information dictionary (data.header):
+Get sampling rate and filtered data after filtering (please note that all filter information is added to the data's meta information dictionary (data.header):

-        print ("Sampling rate after [sec]:", filtereddata.samplingrate())
+        print("Sampling rate after [sec]:", filtereddata.samplingrate())
-        print ("Filter and pass band:", filtereddata.header.get('DataSamplingFilter',''))
+        print("Filter and pass band:", filtereddata.header.get('DataSamplingFilter',''))

-#### 2.6.2 Coordinate transform
+#### 2.6.2 Coordinate transformation

-Assuming vector data in columns x,y,z you can freely convert between xyz, hdz, idf:
+Assuming vector data in columns [x,y,z] you can freely convert between xyz, hdz, and idf coordinates:

         cleandata = cleandata.xyz2hdz()

 #### 2.6.3 Calculate delta F

-If the data file contains x,y,z (hdz, idf) data and an independently measured f value you can calculate delta F:
+If the data file contains xyz (hdz, idf) data and an independently measured f value, you can calculate delta F between the two instruments using the following:

         cleandata = cleandata.delta_f()
-        mp.plot(cleandata,plottitle='Data with delta F')
+        mp.plot(cleandata,plottitle='delta F')

 #### 2.6.4 Calculate Means

-Mean values for certain data columns can be obtained using the mean method.
-Missing data is considered using the percentage option (default 95).
-If more data is missing as denoted by this value, then no mean is calulated (result NaN).
+Mean values for certain data columns can be obtained using the `mean` method.
+The mean will only be calculated for data with the percentage of valid data (in contrast to missing data) points not falling below the value given by the percentage option (default 95).
+If too much data is missing, then no mean is calulated and the function returns NaN.

-        print (cleandata.mean('df', percentage=80))
+        print(cleandata.mean('df', percentage=80))

+The median can be calculated by defining the `meanfunction` option:

+        print(cleandata.mean('df', meanfunction='median'))

 #### 2.6.5 Applying offsets

-Constant offsets can be added to individual columns using the offset method.
+Constant offsets can be added to individual columns using the `offset` method with a dictionary defining the MagPy stream column keys and the offset to be applied (datetime.timedelta object for time column, float for all others):

         offsetdata = cleandata.offset({'time':timedelta(seconds=0.19),'f':1.24})

 #### 2.6.6 Scaling data

-Individual columns can also be mulitplied by provided values.
+Individual columns can also be multiplied by values provided in a dictionary:

-        multdata = cleandata.multiply({'x':1.1})
+        multdata = cleandata.multiply({'x':-1})

 #### 2.6.7 Fit functions

-MagPy offers the possibility to fit data using either polynomial functions or cubic splines (default).
+MagPy offers the possibility to fit functions to data using either polynomial functions or cubic splines (default):

         func = cleandata.fit(keys=['x','y','z'],knotstep=0.1)
         mp.plot(cleandata,variables=['x','y','z'],function=func)

 #### 2.6.8 Derivatives

-Derivaties, which are useful to identify outliers and sharp changes, are calculated as follows:
+Time derivatives, which are useful to identify outliers and sharp changes, are calculated as follows:

         diffdata = cleandata.differentiate(keys=['x','y','z'],put2keys = ['dx','dy','dz'])
         mp.plot(diffdata,variables=['dx','dy','dz'])